NEML2 2.1.0

 Since many configure options are available for customizing the build, it is sometimes challenging to keep track of them during the development workflow.
 CMake introduces the concept of preset to help manage common configurations.

-NEML2 predefines six configure presets, serving different development purposes:
+NEML2 predefines configure presets serving different development purposes:

-• dev: This preset is best suited for developing the C++ backend and Python bindings.
+• dev: This preset is best suited for developing the C++ backend and utility binaries.
 Compiler optimization is turned off, and debug symbols are enabled.
-In addition, targets for locally generating the documentation (this website) are enabled.

 • coverage: Unit tests are built with coverage flags enabled. gcov or similar tools can be used to record code coverage data.